mbnuqw/sidebery/CONTRIBUTING.md

 ## Pull Requests

 You can open a PR to fix a bug, change/create translation or add a new feature.
+A PR that address multiple bugs/feature requests at once will be closed.
 It may take some time to review changes, so thank you in advance for your patience.

 ### Translations